foundryvtt/crucible/docs/Character/Skills.md

 Animal Handling is used, quite simply, in the handling of animals.
 Skill in Animal Handling helps one understand the mindset and habits of beasts, how to coerce, calm, tame, or stave them off, or predict their next move.
 A well-trained animal handler knows much more general knowledge about animals, and will more easily have understanding of such creatures, to either develop bonds or manipulate.

 > Having no ranks in the Animal Handling skill comes with limitations.
-Characters untrained in Animal Handling generally fail attempts to:
+Characters untrained in Animal Handling generally cannot attempt to:
-> - Tame, befriend, calm, or scare away an animal they are not familiar with
-> - Control or command an undomesticated animal
+> - Control a mount

 1. Knight
 2. Beastmaster